 Diet It feeds on invertebrates, seeds and plants (Langrand 1990).

 Breeding site The nest is placed in a dense tuft of grass in or adjacent to marshland (Langrand 1990).
 One nest has been described, and it consisted of a depression in a dry hummock, scantily lined with grass (Johnsgard 1981).

 The species is threatened by the increasing conversion of wetland-edge habitat to rice cultivation (Langrand 1990).
-For example, at the largest block of suitable wetland habitat in Madagascar, Lake Alaotra, 250 km2 of the 350 km2 surrounding the lake are now under rice production (Edhem 1993, Pidgeon 1996).
 The species is also threatened by hunting (Langrand 1990; van Gils et al. 2020).

 Conservation Actions Underway

 The Malagasy government has ratified the Ramsar Convention, which came into force for the country in 1999, and this may herald improved conservation measures for wetlands.
 New protected areas have been established which may benefit this species, including at the Tsaratanana-Marojejy corridor and Lake Alaotra (Razafindrajao et al. 2017).

 Text account compilers